Writing a Winning Press Release

 - Stick to Who, What, When, Where, How.
 That's what reporters want to know.
 Use that old formula and you'll never go wrong.

 - Get attention with a good headline.
 Your headline probably won't get used, but it should be calculated to get the reporter's attention.
-You can do that by making it funny or catchy (reporters get bored too).
-Be sure to make it clear right away why the information is of interest to the community.
+The headline should make it clear right away why the information is of interest to the community and convey a sense of urgency or timeliness.

 - Include important details but leave out the rest.
-If the reporter decides to do a full-blown story, she or he can call you for more information.
+If the reporter decides to do a story, they can call you for more information.

 Achieving Your Goal